oracle-livelabs/oci/oci-dns-traffic-management/lab5/lab5.md

 ### About the geolocation steering policy

 The geolocation steering policy will direct users to a site based on the user location.
-Each geolocation rule alows for a backup site so users are redirected in case the main site goes down.
+Each geolocation rule allows for a backup site so users are redirected in case the main site goes down.
 In this lab I will create a rule with the following:
 * users in Europe will go to the Frankfurt site.
 If Frankfurt goes down, they will be redirected to Chicago.
 * users in North America will go to the Chicago site.
 If Chicago goes down, they will be redirected to Frankfurt.
 * no *global catch-all rule* which means that users outside of Europe or North America will get a random DNS answer, either the Frankfurt or the Chicago site.